bennyhartnett/centrus-enrichment-calculator/README.md

 Additional calculators determine output quantities for given feed or SWU capacity and search for the optimum tails assay that minimizes the cost per kilogram using a golden-section search algorithm.

 ## Development
 The algorithms live in [`calculate.js`](calculate.js).
-Input parsing, error handling and history tracking are included.
+Input parsing, and error handling are included.
 Bootstrap and Bootstrap Icons are loaded from public CDNs.
 Feel free to modify the HTML or JavaScript to suit your needs.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.